Gil-ADDA/CE-LAB/README.md

 It's worth noting that while this model performed well, there is always a risk of overfitting when training on a small dataset.
 To address this, I plan to further validate the model on additional datasets in the future.
 ![Result of the Model](https://github.com/Gil-ADDA/CE-LAB/blob/fe0ba971f1ac7ddcd916a45734f81571d11a0c33/image/Result%20of%20the%20model1.png)

+### Confusion matrix
+In the confusion matrix it can be seen that the model performed excellently, achieving an overall F1 score of 0.95.
+It accurately identified all wind barometer images in the validation set with 100% precision.
+However, it misclassified 7.7% of the wind spiral images as wind barometer, resulting in 92.3% recall.
+Moreover the performance of the model may vary with different datasets and evaluation metrics.
+It's important to note that the 100% precision achieved in classifying all wind barometer images in the validation set indicates that it has been trained to accurately identify features of these images.
+However, this is likely due to the small size of the dataset.
+It's possible that with a larger and more diverse dataset, the precision score could decrease.

 ![Test Data 88%](https://github.com/Gil-ADDA/CE-LAB/blob/4bc06f64ee0e758ea9d4a4ba2524ebef6b4640e2/image/Test%20Data%2088%25.png)

 ![QR Code](https://github.com/Gil-ADDA/CE-LAB/blob/41c259b2ea9fcb6b82219b435a827d8d70bb0494/image/QR-CODE%20Small.jpeg)